 Go one-on-one or play partner tennis at any one of LA’s dozens of open play courts.
 Some people need a little competition to inspire them to move, and tennis is an accessible game with straightforward rules.
 If you’re just aiming to sweat and have fun, there’s always cheap rackets at second-hand stores, and you can stock up on enough so that your friends don’t have an excuse not to take you on.
 Find your local tennis court here.

 Bunker Hill Steps

 Even bookworms will love this workout.
 The Bunker Hill steps are a beautifully designed pedestrian route that connects Bunker Hill to the Los Angeles Central Library.
 Two side-by-side staircases offer nearly three hundred steps and a lovely, mountain stream-inspired water feature dividing them.
 Sure, there’s an escalator – but why use it?
 You’re there to burn calories and build your calves.

 Have trouble getting motivated for biking and hiking?
 Bootcamp LA offers hardcore workouts you can’t refuse – right in the garden of the Natural History Museum.
 Perfect for those who prefer guided fitness classes, you’ll have expert instructors to give you tips on better form and to keep you motivated when you’re starting to drag.

 Find your LA dream home with Common

 If the skyrocketing price of rent makes a gym membership out of the question, Common can help.
 Our fully furnished, spacious studios and shared living spaces are an affordable solution.
 Connect with other members and explore the city with new friends.
-If you’re looking for a convenient workout, Common Belmont in Echo Park has an indoor fitness center so you can get fit right where you live.
+If you’re looking for a convenient workout, Stella by Common in Marina del Rey has an indoor fitness center and yoga room so you can get fit right where you live.
 Our latest home, Common Elmwood, also offers a yoga room and rooftop deck with plenty of space to get your sweat on.